ms/buildtogether.tech/security/index.md

 *Part of this material is adapted from <cite>Smalls2021</cite>.*

-We can't rely on companies, universities, and other institutions to protect us from online threats, for the simple reason that they are not penalized if they don't.
-Much of what institutions force us to go through is <span g="security_theater">security theater</span> intended to make us believe something is being done rather than to actually make us safer.
+We can't rely on companies, universities, and other institutions to protect us from online threats, for the simple reason that nothing happens to them if they don't.
+Instead, much of what we are forced to go through is <span g="security_theater">security theater</span> intended to make us believe something is being done rather than to actually make us safer.
 For example, forcing people to change passwords every three months encourages people to choose memorable (and therefore easy-to-guess) passwords.
+Random searches of backpacks and bags at the entrance to the subway is another, since it's hard to imagine that a would-be attacker wouldn't just go to another entrance.

 What we *can* do, as programmers, it try to make our software less vulnerable to attack.
-Hundreds of guides to doing this have been written, but in my opinion, the best place to start is to think about the threats people face and then ask whether the software you're building is preventing these or making them worse.
+Hundreds of guides to doing this have been written, but the best place to start is to think about the threats people face and then ask whether the software you're building is making these easier.

 ## Threat Models

 The first step is to realize that digital security is rarely the weakest link.
 Most attacks take place offline, and that the most effective ones are often the simplest.
-At an airport several years ago, one author heard a professor of computer science try to reset an online account over the phone.
-In just a couple of minutes, they had inadvertently told everyone in the lounge their full name, their date of birth, the three-digit verification code on the back of their credit card, and what was almost certainly their mother's maiden name.
+At an airport several years ago, I heard a professor of computer science try to reset an online account over the phone.
+In just a couple of minutes, everyone in the lounge heard their full name, their date of birth, the three-digit verification code on the back of their credit card, and what was almost certainly their mother's maiden name.

 <span g="social_engineering">Social engineering</span> is far more common than
-hacking: in practice it is far easier to trick someone into giving you their password than to break into their devices digitally.
-The key practice is to pay attention to what's happening and respond accordingly.
-The corollary is to de-escalate when you can: being on guard all the time is exhausting

-Edward Snowden and the journalists who worked with him took extraordinary measures to safeguard themselves against state-level actors
+hacking: it is far easier to trick someone into giving you their password than to break into their devices digitally.
+The counter to this is to pay attention to what's happening and respond accordingly.
+However, being on guard all the time is exhausting; Edward Snowden and the journalists who worked with him took extraordinary measures to safeguard themselves against state-level actors
 <cite>Snowden2019</cite>, but most of us aren't involved in issues of national
 security and don't need to take those kinds of precautions.
 Instead, we typically face one of three kinds of threat: